 - •The meeting ID is displayed at the top left corner.
 You can click it to copy and share the meeting ID to other contacts or groups.

 Method 2: Start a live course

-After a live course started, you can invite students to the class.
+After a live course has started, you can invite students to the class.

-The teacher can copy and share the URL of the live course, and all participants in a live course have access to the live course URL.
-You can click ..
-Copy in the action bar to forward the URL to students.
+- •The teacher can copy and share the URL of the live course, and all participants in a live course have access to the live course URL.
+You can click the ... icon - Copy livestream address in the action bar to forward the URL to other students.